androidessence/androidessence.com/_posts/2017-05-21-how-to-build-a-todo-list-in-kotlin-part-1-new-project.md

 	}
 ```

+A note on the `as` keyword:
+* `as` is referred to as the unsafe cast operator in Kotlin.
+If the cast fails, it can throw an exception.
+However, Kotlin provides an `as?` operator, which is a safe operator.
+If the cast fails, it simply returns null.
+You can read more on them [here](https://kotlinlang.org/docs/reference/typecasts.html#unsafe-cast-operator).

 You may have also noticed that converting to Kotlin was a whole 10 lines shorter in this example.
 Kotlin is much more concise than Java, thus making your code easier to maintain.

 Now that you've been introduced to including Kotlin in your project, let's move on in [part 2]({{ site.baseurl }}{% link _posts/2017-05-21-how-to-build-a-todo-list-in-kotlin-part-2-recyclerview.md %}) to begin building our TodoList.
 If you've missed any code, you can find it on [GitHub](http://github.com/AdamMc331/todo-kotlin).